 You will work alongside the local team of builders and carpenters building and renovating schools and community buildings as well as building hand washing facilities to help improve the health of the community.
 The project aims to alleviate poverty by improving access to clean water, sanitation facilities and schools to educate the next generations.

 Volunteers live in the heart of an African village and play a vital role in the charity’s life changing development work.

 Volunteers normally work 5 days a week with 2 days off.
 Generally volunteers start at 8am and finish at 4pm, however this can vary.
 The building projects take place across villages in the local region and volunteers will be transported to the building site by a four-wheel-drive vehicle each day.
 There are lots of fun free time activities to get involved in on your days off.

 Building, Child Care, Sports Coaching, Teaching and Photography volunteers in Ghana all live together.
-Some volunteers choose to combine the different volunteer roles while in Ghana.
-There are usually 1-5 volunteers with a maximum of 20 volunteers when there are larger groups but this varies considerably throughout the year.
+Some volunteers choose to combine the different volunteer roles.
+There are usually 1-5 volunteers with a maximum of 20 when there are larger groups but this varies considerably throughout the year.

 Pod is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.